 Ultimately, we agreed on several programs to distribute 100,000 Scripture portions.
 That meant 1,000 portions of Scripture for every year of their existence.
 They trusted us.
 Scripture Gift Mission has worked with Nazarenes in several different countries for many years.
 They knew we would use the literature exactly as agreed.

-Work and Witness has been a tremendous part of our balanced attack.
+Nazarene Mission Teams (formerly called Work & Witness) have been a tremendous part of our balanced attack.
 Hundreds of Nazarenes have experienced the Lord at work on a mission field.

-To Nazarenes on some mission fields, Work and Witness means more than just Nazarene groups.
+To Nazarenes on some mission fields, a short-term mission trip team possibilities means more than just Nazarene groups.
 Other groups believe in what we're doing.
-So they send teams to help on Nazarene projects.
+So, they send teams to help on Nazarene projects.
 A couple of years ago a Reformed church group spent a week in Haiti, building benches and pulpits for several Nazarene churches.
 Youth for Christ has been especially helpful to us in Haiti.
 A dormitory on the campus of Haiti Nazarene Bible College stands as an example of their contributions there.

-World Evangelism Fund giving put a full-time Work and Witness missionary in Haiti.
+World Evangelism Fund giving put a full-time Mission Trip Team missionary in Haiti.
 Thus, we can respond when other groups offer their help.
-Scott Hannay, who was a Work and Witness missionary in Haiti while we were there, helped set up a trip by LeTourneau University in Longview, Texas to Haiti.
+Scott Hannay, who was a Nazarene Mission Team missionary in Haiti while we were there, helped set up a trip by LeTourneau University in Longview, Texas to Haiti.

 Most of these examples come from Haiti.
 I've lived and ministered there.
 I know the details of Nazarene work there.
 Look elsewhere around the world where we're at work.
 There, too, you'll quickly discover many ways God is multiplying the Nazarene missionary dollar.
 Because you give, other groups and organizations are willing to invest in Nazarene missions.